fernandopassaia/app_fullstackdemo/README.md

 * Note: DataBase can be Easily replaced (to Postgres, MySQL) once layers are very well separated.

 ### FrontEnd Angular 9 + Material Panel + Login + Auth + 3 Full-CRUDS + Detail screen:
-* Complete Panel to Login + DashBoard + 3 Entire CRUDS (read below for the Business Logic)
+* Complete Panel to Create Account, Login + DashBoard + 3 Entire CRUDS (read below for the Business Logic)
 * Nice Interface using Angular Material, Modals, MatTable, Chartlist and more.
 * CQRS Models and Interfaces based on BackEnd (Commands and Results)
 * Layer for the Services and API Communication - Capable to Catch Results and Display Messages (like